nimh-sfim/lab-docs/pro_git_supplement/chapter2/chapter_2_2.md

    untracked?
 1. Can you add folders with the `git add` command?
-1. When running `git status`, you can see that a file has been modified with changes to be committed, \emph{and} modified with changes not staged for commit.
+1. When running `git status`, you can see that a file has been modified with changes to be committed, *and* modified with changes not staged for commit.
 What happened?
 1. When running `git status -s`, what is the left column?
 The right?